 Professor Taylor’s research targets practitioners and regulators, and aims to have direct relevance to current issues facing boards and shareholders.
-His research is frequently featured in the business media, including such outlets as the Wall Street Journal, the New York Times, Bloomberg, Reuters, CNBC, Fox Business, and the Economist; has been cited in proposed and final rules by the Securities and Exchange Commission; and has played key roles in FBI, Treasury, and DoJ investigations.
+His research frequently appears in the business media; has been cited in rules and regulations promulgated by the Securities and Exchange Commission; and has been instrumental in multiple investigations by the SEC, FBI, Treasury, and Department of Justice.
+He has provided expert and consulting services related to best practices in corporate governance, regulatory investigations, and fraud prediction, and has co-developed and licensed intellectual property related to parsing SEC filings.

-Professor Taylor teaches a cutting-edge undergraduate course—Forensic Analytics—explores how advances in Big Data can be used to predict earnings, detect earnings management, and identify suspicious trading patterns.
-In addition to his undergraduate teaching, he also mentors doctoral students, and teaches a doctoral seminar on research design and data analysis.
+Professor Taylor teaches a cutting-edge undergraduate course––Forensic Analytics––that applies state-of-the-art analytics to SEC filings, and teaches a doctoral seminar on data analysis.
 His doctoral students have gone on to become faculty at a variety of leading business schools, including Stanford, MIT, and Chicago.
+Professor Taylor received his bachelor’s degree from University of Delaware, his master’s from Duke University, and his PhD from Stanford University.